TheBeachLab/selfhosted/troubleshooting.md

 With USB Live Ubuntu | **It stays on**
 (1) Wake by LAN card was disabled.
 I reenabled it

 That confirms to be a software issue.
 I remember when I installed the nvidia drivers.
 Something related with Xorg and gnome-shell.
-Let's see what I can see there.
+Let's see what I can do there.
+In fact now when I log in with screen and keyboard it jumps to gnome login screen.
+Maybe it was not shut down.
+Could it be that if you don't log in in 20 minutes it hybernates?
+I did not realise because the server is headless.

+`sudo apt purge gnome-shell && sudo apt autoremove`

+> **SOLVED!** Removing gnome-shell solved the issue!